catalyst/myportfolio-school-docs/source/admin/responsibilities.rst

 Administrator responsibilities
 -----------------------------------------------------

-MyPortfolio is provided for free to New Zealand schools through support from the `Catalyst <https://catalyst.net.nz>`_.
+MyPortfolio is provided for free to New Zealand schools through support from `Catalyst <https://catalyst.net.nz>`_.
 To provide the service for free and without advertisement, Catalyst asks that schools are involved in the administration of students and teachers on the site to facilitate in particular:

 * Creating or approving accounts, ensuring that only the school's students and teachers have accounts
 * Dealing with misbehaviour